 BPD Tips for Easing Paranoia in Borderline Personality Disorder By Kristalyn Salters-Pedneault, PhD Kristalyn Salters-Pedneault, PhD Kristalyn Salters-Pedneault, PhD, is a clinical psychologist and associate professor of psychology at Eastern Connecticut State University.
 Learn about our editorial process Updated on October 04, 2020 Medically reviewed Verywell Mind articles are reviewed by board-certified physicians and mental healthcare professionals.
 Medical Reviewers confirm the content is thorough and accurate, reflecting the latest evidence-based research.
 Content is reviewed before publication and upon substantial updates.
 Learn more. by Daniel B. Block, MD Medically reviewed by Daniel B. Block, MD LinkedIn Twitter Daniel B. Block, MD, is an award-winning, board-certified psychiatrist who operates a private practice in Pennsylvania.
 Learn about our Medical Review Board Print PeopleImages / Getty Images Many people with borderline personality disorder (BPD) experience paranoia or paranoid thinking under conditions of stress.
 Paranoia is a term generally used to refer to intense beliefs of mistrust or the malicious intentions of others.
 For example, someone with paranoia may have the belief that the government is listening to their phone calls, or that their spouse is having an affair.
 Paranoid Ideation Episodes of paranoid thinking, or ideation, can range from mild and short-lived to very severe and chronic.
 Some individuals with psychotic disorders, such as schizophrenia or delusional disorder, tend to have severe, chronic paranoid ideation that has no relationship to reality.
 While many people with borderline personality disorder do experience paranoia since it is part of the diagnostic criteria for BPD, it tends to occur only under conditions of stress or interpersonal conflict.
 For example, an adolescent with BPD might see two of his friends talking in the hallway and develop the paranoid belief that his friends all secretly hate him and are planning to humiliate him.
 Or an adult with BPD might misread their partner’s cues that they want some alone time as a sign that the relationship is being terminated, and dwell on this belief even when a great deal of evidence to the contrary is presented.
 At least one study suggests that while individuals with BPD differ from those with psychotic disorders in terms of their psychotic reactivity, which is their tendency to have paranoid ideation and other thinking and perceptual problems under stress, they do not necessarily differ from patients with psychotic disorders in terms of the intensity of the paranoia or other psychotic experience.
 So, while people with BPD have short-term psychotic symptoms, these symptoms are not necessarily mild.
 Stress-Busters Because paranoia in BPD is worse when you are under stress, you may find it helpful to find ways to relax and work through your stress.
 Some popular stress busters are: Biofeedback In biofeedback, you learn how to control things such as heart rate and certain muscles by having monitors attached to you so you can visualize and hear what's going on in your body.
 By learning how to change your thoughts or emotions in a way to slow these mechanisms down, you help reduce stress.
 Deep Breathing The advantage of deep breathing is you can do it anywhere, anytime.
 Sit or lie down, fill up your lungs slowly, and then exhale your breath back out slowly.
 Repeat.
 Meditation This practice has been around for centuries and while there are different techniques, most of them focus on quiet, calm, relaxation and focusing your attention.
 Different meditation methods can be found online.
 Tai chi Another ancient practice, tai chi was meant for self-defense but is used by many people now to relax and reduce stress.
 Like yoga, it involves specific poses, targeted concentration, slow movements, and focused breathing.
 Yoga Like meditation, the focus with yoga is on calm, relaxation, quiet, as well as posture and flexibility.
 There are many free yoga apps and instructional videos online to instruct you how to do yoga on your own, or you can sign up for a class at your local gym.
-Is Paranoid Ideation the Same as Delusional Paranoia?
+What Is Paranoid Ideation?
 4 Sources Verywell Mind uses only high-quality sources, including peer-reviewed studies, to support the facts within our articles.
 Read our editorial process to learn more about how we fact-check and keep our content accurate, reliable, and trustworthy.
 Masland SR. Managing mistrust, paranoia, and relationship rupture.
 In: Palmer B, Unruh B, eds.
 Borderline Personality Disorder.
 Springer; 2018:49-60.
 Oliva F, Dalmotto M, Pirfo E, Furlan PM, Picci RL.
 A comparison of thought and perception disorders in borderline personality disorder and schizophrenia: psychotic experiences as a reaction to impaired social functioning.
 BMC Psychiatry.
 2014;14:239. doi:10.1186/s12888-014-0239-2 Glaser J-P, Van Os J, Thewissen V, Myin-Germeys I. Psychotic reactivity in borderline personality disorder.
 Acta Psychiatr Scand.
 2010.121(2):125-134. doi:10.1111/j.1600-0447.2009.01427.x U.S. National Library of Medicine, MedlinePlus.
 Relaxation techniques for stress.
 By Kristalyn Salters-Pedneault, PhD Kristalyn Salters-Pedneault, PhD, is a clinical psychologist and associate professor of psychology at Eastern Connecticut State University.
 See Our Editorial Process Meet Our Review Board Share Feedback Was this page helpful?
 Thanks for your feedback!
 What is your feedback?
 Other Helpful Report an Error Submit Speak to a Therapist for BPD Advertiser Disclosure × The offers that appear in this table are from partnerships from which Verywell Mind receives compensation.